hyperjeff/Physical/README.md

 The project aims to make use of the developments in Dimensional Analysis and Unit/Measurement research to make writing code more appropriate for both trivial and complex real world calculations.
 Even if you don't think you are making such calculations in your code, you probably are.
 This can be your friend to help maintain readable, debuggable code.

+The more real-world code that uses this package, the better we can optimize the whole system.
+Please file requests, ideally with real code, submit pull requests, and bring up areas that could improvement.

 ### Highlights:

 * Elegant syntax